rmarkello/pypmi/README.md

 ## Development and getting involved

 This package has largely been developed in the spare time of a single graduate student ([`@rmarkello`](https://github.com/rmarkello)).
-While it would be :sparkles: amazing :sparkles: if anyone else finds it helpful, given the limited time constraints of graduate school, this package is not currently accepting requests for new features.
+While it would be :sparkles: amazing :sparkles: if anyone else finds it helpful, given the limited time constraints of graduate school this package is not currently accepting requests for new features.

 However, if you're interested in getting involved in the project, we're thrilled to welcome new contributors!
-You should start by reading our [contributing guidelines](https://github.com/rmarkello/pyls/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/rmarkello/pyls/blob/master/Code_of_Conduct.md).
+You should start by reading our [contributing guidelines](https://github.com/rmarkello/pypmi/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/rmarkello/pypmi/blob/master/CODE_OF_CONDUCT.md).
-Once you're done with that, take a look at our [issues](https://github.com/rmarkello/pyls/issues) to see if there's anything you might like to work on.
+Once you're done with that, take a look at our [issues](https://github.com/rmarkello/pypmi/issues) to see if there's anything you might like to work on.
-Alternatively, if you've found a bug, are experience a problem, or have a question, create a new issues with some information about it!
+Alternatively, if you've found a bug, are experiencing a problem, or have a question, create a new issue with some information about it!

 ## Acknowledgments